 What are my options?

 As always, the best way to consolidate debt may vary depending on your financial situation.
 For some, the best way to consolidate debt may be paying off smaller balances first and then tackling bigger bills.
-For others, a debt management plan may be the most logical option.
+For others, a debt management program may be the most logical option.
 Either way, taking out a loan without the proper information comes with a number of risks.
 Always do your research to ensure that any financial decision is in your best interest.

 Consolidation loans aren’t strictly negative, but it can be beneficial to look into other debt consolidation options that don’t require borrowing even more money.
 While seeking out a for-profit company may seem like the quickest get out of debt option, remember that they can charge steep fees or otherwise take advantage of your situation.
 Your interests may be better represented by a non-profit company like ACCC.